ShalaKreshnik/Digital-electronics-2/LAB/Projekt/README.md

 * lcd.h
 * lcd_definitons.h
 * lcd.c

 #### Own Library for keypad scanning
+We will program keypad’s library and LCD display....
 * Keypad.h
 * Keypad.c

 #### We can use these interrupt handlers:
+Timers are already programmed.
+ISR:
+* Timer overflow
+* ADC

 * TIMER0_OVF_vect
 * TIMER1_OVF_vect